TayyabInsights/Data-Analytics-Projects-Using-Microsoft-Excel/Pizza-Sales-Analysis/README.md

 - **Analysis**: The transaction count highlights robust customer engagement and repeat purchases.
 - **Insight**:
   - A loyal customer base provides an excellent opportunity for retention strategies.
-  - Offers during high-performing periods (e.g., weekends) can further increase this metric.
+  - Offers during high-performing periods (weekends) can further increase this metric.

 **Strategic Tip**: Loyalty programs and personalized discounts can encourage repeat orders and attract new customers.